Acosta-gh/Acosta-GH/README.md

 # Cristian Darío Acosta

-Junior Developer | MERN / LAMP / Java / Python | Passionate about open source and ready for new challenges
+Junior Developer | MERN / LAMP | Passionate about open source and ready for new challenges

 ## Technologies and Tools